Documentation

 Read the latest messages before replying.

-3. Click Email
+3. Click Email at the bottom

 At the bottom of the conversation, click Email.